-- 44. To reduce the entanglement of sharks, marine turtles or any other species, CPCs shall ensure that, as of 1 January 2025, the design and construction of any FADs to be deployed or redeployed (i.e., will be placed in the water) in the ICCAT convention area shall comply with the following specifications in accordance with Annex 5: - a) the use of mesh net shall be prohibited for any part of a FAD; - b) only non-entangling FAD materials and designs shall be used. - 45.
-To reduce the amount of synthetic marine debris: - a) as of 1 January 2026, CPCs shall only allow vessels to deploy or redeploy drifting FADs of biodegradability categories I, II, III or IV, as defined in Annex 5; - b) as of 1 January 2029, CPCs shall only allow vessels to deploy or redeploy drifting FADs of categories I or II, as defined in Annex 5; - c) At its annual meeting in 2030, the Commission shall decide whether to require by 2031 CPCs to only allow vessels to deploy or redeploy drifting FADs of Category I, as defined in Annex 5. - 46.
-Notwithstanding paragraph 46, the use of non-biodegradable materials, in particular nylon ropes, can be used exclusively to strengthen the structure of the floating or underwater component of the FAD categories I and II, as a temporary solution and only provided no biodegradable alternative is available. - 47.
-CPCs are encouraged to share their experiences and scientific knowledge on the use of biodegradable materials in drifting FADs. - 48.
-CPCs shall ensure to collect and submit to ICCAT detailed information in their FAD management plans on the drifting FAD design used including its conformity with the requirements set out in Annex 5 prior to the deployment of each drifting FAD. - 49.
-CPCs shall submit in their FAD management plans information concerning the status of implementation of paragraphs 45 and 46, and this information shall be made available for analysis to the SCRS and the temporary Working Group on FADs. - 50.
-CPCs are encouraged to continue trialing bioFAD designs in a continued effort of design improvement and to share the results in the Ad Hoc Working Group on FADs. - 51.
-The SCRS and the temporary Working Group on FADs shall review the information reported by CPCs and will, as necessary, provide recommendations on additional drifting FAD management options for consideration by the Commission, including recommendations on improved drifting FAD designs.
+- 38. To reduce the entanglement of sharks, marine turtles or any other species, CPCs shall ensure that, as of 1 January 2025, the design and construction of any FADs to be deployed or redeployed (i.e., will be placed in the water) in the ICCAT Convention area shall comply with the following specifications in accordance with Annex 5: - a) the use of mesh net shall be prohibited for any part of a FAD: - b) only non-entangling FAD materials and designs shall be used.

+38bis To reduce the amount of synthetic marine debris:

+- a) as of 1 January 2026, CPCs shall only allow vessels to deploy or redeploy drifting FADs of biodegradability categories I, II, III or IV, as defined in Annex 5; - b) as of 1 January 2029, CPCs shall only allow vessels to deploy or redeploy drifting FADs of categories I or II, as defined in Annex 5; - c) At its annual meeting in 2030, the Commission shall decide whether to require by 2031 CPCs to only allow vessels to deploy or redeploy drifting FADs of Category I, as defined in Annex 5. - 38ter Notwithstanding paragraph 38bis, the use of non-biodegradable materials, in particular nylon ropes, can be used exclusively to strengthen the structure of the floating or underwater component of the FAD categories I and II, as a temporary solution and only provided no biodegradable alternative is available. - 38quater CPCs are encouraged to share their experiences and scientific knowledge on the use of biodegradable materials in drifting FADs. - 38quintus CPCs shall submit in their FAD management plans information concerning the status of implementation of paragraphs 38 and 38bis, and this information shall be made available for analysis to the SCRS and the Temporary FAD Working Group. - 38sextus The SCRS and the Temporary FAD Working Group shall review the information reported by CPCs and will, as necessary, provide recommendations on additional drifting FAD management options for consideration by the Commission, including recommendations on improved drifting